mozolin/matter-thread/examples/esp-zerocode/XJBUMXDMVPVMNNHO9AQMEY/ESP ZeroCode_XJBUMXDMVPVMNNHO9AQMEY_test/README.md

 ### Product

-The device has 1 Socket.
+The device has 1 Light.

-1. Socket: On/Off
+1. Light: Temperature and Color
     * Default power state is on.
     * Power state on bootup is same as previous state.

 ### Device Drivers

-The device has 1 LED, 1 Button and 1 Relay.
+The device has 1 LED.

-1. Button: GPIO
-    * gpio_num: 9
-2. Relay: GPIO
-    * gpio_num: 4
-3. LED: WS2812
+1. LED: WS2812
     * ctrl_io: 8

 ## Device Functionality